Pratap Simha

-Pratap Simha (born 21 June 1976) is a Member of Parliament from the 17th Lok Sabha of India.
-He was also a member of 16th Lok Sabha of India.
-He was born in Sakleshpura, Hassan.
-He represents Mysore-Kodagu (Lok Sabha constituency)F of Karnataka and he is the Former President of Yuva Morcha Bharatiya Janata Party (BJP), Karnataka.
-He won the Mysore Lok Sabha seat in 2019 with a margin of 1.39 Lakh votes by defeating the Congress candidate.
-Also he is the only candidate in history of Mysore lok sabha constituency to secure more than 5 lakh votes in both 2014 and 2019 Lok Sabha elections.
+Prathap Simha (born 21 June 1976) is an Indian journalist and politician who was a Member of Parliament for Mysore from 2014 to 2024, as well as a member of the Bharatiya Janata Party.
+Prior to his parliamentary terms, he was the president of the party's youth wing in Karnataka.

+Simha was first elected in 2014 to the 16th assembly of Parliament with over 5 lakh votes.
+He was again voted in 2019 to the 17th assembly with a similar share, defeating his next opponent from the Indian National Congress with a margin of 1.39 lakh votes.
+He is the first candidate in the history of the constituency to have secured more than 5 lakh votes, until Yaduveer Wadiyar won with almost 8 lakhs in 2024.

+Early life and education

+Prathap Simha was born on 21 June 1976 at Sakaleshpur, Karnataka to B.E.
+Gopal Gowda and Pushpa.
+He holds a master's degree in communication and journalism from Mangalore University.

 Career

 As journalist

 Simha joined the Kannada-language newspaper Vijaya Karnataka in 1999 as a trainee.
 He was later elevated as the editor and functioned under senior editor Vishweshwar Bhat during the time.
 He wrote his column under the title Bettale Jagattu (The Naked World) espousing Hindutva and being fiercely critical of anybody opposing it.
 Writing an article for the Outlook in 2014, he claimed that with his book Narendra Modi: Yaaru Thuliyada Haadi (Narendra Modi: The Untrodden Road) written in 2008, Simha "introduc[ed] Modi to Karnataka."
 Expressing his desire to contest from the Udupi Chikmagalur constituency as a member of the BJP in the 2014 general election, his candidature was accepted by the party, but was asked to contest from Mysore.
 Then a journalist with Kannada Prabha, Simha resigned in April 2014 before beginning his electoral campaign, and subsequently winning the seat.
 He summed up: "In 33 days, I had gone from columnist to parliamentarian."